Welcome back to TryHackMe, this time it’s SimpleCTF… or as I’d call it ‘Not So SimpleCTF’… as I had a few issues getting this CTF to work.

 .
 With ports 21, 80, and 2222 open, we can see what we can find logging into ftp via anonymous viaftp <ip>

 .
-I didn’t find anything but checking out other writeups, it looks like my THM VM didn’t work as intended. - More enumeration, since we have a website, let’s navigate to
+I didn’t find anything but checking out other writeups, it looks like my THM VM didn’t work as intended.

 http://<ip>